 AMLP yields in the week

-The Alerian MLP ETF (AMLP) traded at a yield of 9.05% as the week ended September 25 wrapped up.
-The yield rose significantly during the week from 8.50% at the end of the previous week.
+The Alerian MLP ETF (AMLP) was trading at a yield of 8.3% as last week wrapped up on October 9.
+The yield fell during the week from 8.8% at the end of the previous week.
 AMLP tracks the Alerian MLP Infrastructure Index (AMZI), a subset of the Alerian MLP Index (AMZ).

 10-year Treasury yields

 US ten-year Treasury yields rose to close at 2.1% on October 9.
 They traded at a yield of 2% at the end of the previous week.
 The rise in Treasury yields was in part due to demand for riskier assets, which resulted in a falling demand for bonds.
 Bond yields rise as bond prices fall.